scalqa/scalqa/project/release/docs/static/guide/features/Data.md

 All the above operations are inlined and are as efficient, as if they were performed on Float value.

 ```
-inline   def apply(inline v: Float): Price  = v.opaque
+inline   def apply(inline v: Float): Price  = v.toOpaque
 ```
 This is a standard constructor, which is inlined and does not have any overhead.
-The method `.opaque` is attached to base type within Data definition scope.
+The method `.toOpaque` is attached to base type within Data definition scope.

 ```